-(2) Automobile Service Station Two for each lubrication, stall rack or pit; and one for each gasoline pump (14) Retail stores, except as otherwise specified herein 2.5 for each 1,000 square feet of gross area it will remain largely unimproved and will provide storage for merchandise and mechanical equipment.
-Five gasoline islands have been proposed to operate in front of the convenience store with a total of ten fueling pumps.
+(2) Automobile Service Station Two for each lubrication, stall rack or pit; and one for each gasoline pump in us rive-in restaurant or similar drive- sed for the sale of beverages, food efreshments for consumption off premises Five per 1,000 square feet of gross floor area ' ' Retail stores, except as otherwise 2.5 for each 1,000 square feet of gross speci ified herein area

+The Applicant has proposed to construct approximately 4,428 square foot two-story convenience store and fuel station.
+The convenience store will have a drive-thru component that will operate in 500 square feet of the ground floor of the building.
+The remaining 3,928 square feet will operate as a convenience retail use.
+Four gasoline islands have been proposed to operate in front of the convenience store with a total of eight fueling pumps.